-The fundamental rule is that, if a person may be subject to pain or penalties, or is exposed to prosecution or proceedings, or deprived of remedies, or redress, or in some way adversely affected by the investigation and hearing, then they should be told of the case made against them and be afforded a fair opportunity of answering it.
+The fundamental rule is that, if a person may be subject to pain or penalties, be exposed to prosecution or proceedings, deprived of remedies or redress, or in some way adversely affected by the investigation and hearing, then they should be told of the case made against them and be afforded a fair opportunity to answer.

 The Canadian Charter of Rights and Freedoms, also referred to as simply the Charter, came into force on April 17, 1982.
-The Charter, based on the rule of law, is part of the constitution of Canada and was written to guarantee all Canadians access to fundamental rights and freedoms.
-The Charter of Rights and Freedoms is important because it supersedes other laws that are proven to be inconsistent with the Charter.
-Canadian courts frequently arrive at decisions in which they invoke the Charter to bring Canadian laws into accordance with the principles and values of Canadian society.
+The Charter, based on the rule of law, is part of the constitution of Canada and was written to guarantee all Canadians access to certain fundamental rights and freedoms.
+The Charter of Rights and Freedoms is important because it supersedes any laws that are proven to be inconsistent with the Charter.

 Section 32 of the Charter states that the Charter applies to “the Parliament of Canada in respect of all matters within the authority of Parliament…” and “to the legislature and government of each province in respect of all the matters within the authority of the legislature of each province.”
 Notably, the Charter applies only to government action and not to disputes between private individuals.

-Would climate litigation be easier if a right to a healthy environment was included in the Constitution – likely in the Charter of Rights and Freedoms?
+Would climate litigation be easier if a right to a healthy environment was included in the Constitution – for example in the Charter of Rights and Freedoms?

 Due to the fact that the environment is not currently included in the Charter, climate litigation relies primarily on other sections of the Charter such as in the case of ENvironnement JEUnesse v Attorney General of Canada and the Mathur et al v Her Majesty in Right of Ontario case both of which are relying on Section 7 of the Constitution: “the right to life and security of the person”.